At least 128 Saudi Arabian citizens disclosed their recent travels to Iran, according to the health ministry’s statement on Saturday.

 - With Reuters

-Coronavirus: Saudi Arabia shuts land borders except for commercial trucksSaudi Arabia announced on Saturday that land crossing with the United Arab Emirates (UAE), Kuwait and Bahrain will be limited to commercial trucks ...
+Coronavirus: Saudi Arabia shuts land borders except for commercial trucksSaudi Arabia announced on Saturday that land crossing with the United Arab ...
 Gulf

-Coronavirus: Saudi Arabia tells citizens to declare Iran visitsSaudi Arabia on Friday called on citizens to declare visits to Iran in the past 14 days, as part of measures to contain the coronavirus outbreak, ...
+Coronavirus: Saudi Arabia tells citizens to declare Iran visitsSaudi Arabia on Friday called on citizens to declare visits to Iran in the past 14 ...
 Gulf

-Saudi Arabia suspends public attendance of sports competitions over coronavirusSaudi Arabia’s Ministry of Sports announced on Friday suspending public attendance at all sports competitions and events starting Saturday, as part of ...
+Saudi Arabia suspends public attendance of sports competitions over coronavirusSaudi Arabia’s Ministry of Sports announced on Friday suspending public attendance ...
 Gulf